 15 New York Dolls

-The MC5 fell off the short list this year, but we predict they’ll be back next year.
+The MC5 fell off the short list in 2020 and didn’t make it on at all in 2021.
 Epitomizing the counterculture of the late 60’s, the MC5 were anti-establishment to their core.
 Even their first album set them apart – it was recorded live over two nights at Detroit’s Grande Ballroom.
 Featuring the title track “Kick Out The Jams,” it was the first of only three records the band released, but is often cited as one of the most important American hard rock albums of the era.

 Guitarist Wayne Kramer is philosophical about their omission from the Rock Hall.
 “It’s just so awkward because it seems as if the people that kicked the MC5 out of the music business are some of the same people that run the Rock Hall.
 Maybe there’s been a turnover and there’s a new generation that sees the significance of what me and my friends did a long time ago, I don’t know.”